Addressing favelas in Rio de Janeiro with Carteiro Amigo

 Without a precise addressing infrastructure, delivery and logistics becomes both challenging and costly.
 Every extra minute spent searching for a residential address, a pick up point or a specific location is time and money that will hit your bottom line.

 For affected individuals, the lack of a reliable address can stop them from registering to vote, get a passport, open a bank account, or even buy something online.

-Our partnership with Carteiro Amigo is just one of the many ways we’re helping logistics and delivery companies – at a local, national and international level – optimise their operations.
+Our partnership with Carteiro Amigo is just one of the many ways we’re helping logistics and delivery companies optimise their operations – at a local, national and international level.